AlchemyOptions/docs/fields/select.md

 ![](../assets/select-three.png)

-Note that the whole second `optgroup` is disabled because the `disabled` key is specified for the `optgoup` itself, not like individual `disabled` keys in `optgroup`s 1 and 3.
+Note that the whole second `optgroup` is disabled because the `disabled` key is specified for the `optgoup` itself, not like individual `disabled` keys in groups 1 and 3.

 ## Params